 To the driving, striving, perfectionist highly frenetic work patterns can be challenging and stimulating.
 Excessive striving or excessive demands over a long period take their toll.

-- sleeping problems,sleep deprivation are just accepted as par for the course.
+For workaholic overachievers - overwork is a norm and sleeping problems and sleep deprivation are par for the course.

 These end stages are frequently accompanied by depression, making recovery more difficult.